jhu-ip/cs220-f24/assign/old/hw1.md

 If no errors occur and the program completes normally, it should exit with the exit code 0.

-Note that all of your code can be in a single `main` function, so a `return` statement will exit the program.
+Note that all of your code can be in a single `main` function, so any `return` statement will exit the program.
 E.g., the statement

 ```c